simongregersen/thyultra/content.en/about.md

 <!--  a background map is sufficient, but we recommend bringing a backup unit with a background map, -->
 <!--  e.g., a cellphone. -->

-For participant on the 100 miles course it is strictly necessary to **use a GPS unit** for navigation on the first unmarked half of the course.
+On the 100 miles course it is strictly necessary to **bring and use a GPS unit** for navigation on the first unmarked half of the course.
 Both dedicated GPS units or GPS watches are permitted.
 A unit without a background map is sufficient, but we recommend bringing a backup unit with a background map, e.g., a cellphone.

 As a backup unit we recommend the app [Topo GPS](https://www.topo-gps.com/) which is available for both Android and iOS.
 The app allows you to import a GPX file and offers offline topographic maps of Denmark for DKK 29.

-GPX files for all courses can be found  on the [Course]({{< relref"/course" >}}) page.
+GPX files are found on the [Course]({{< relref"/course" >}}) page.

 {{< /hint >}}

 ## Course closure and cutoffs

 All courses close at 23:59.
-Participants arriving at the finish after this time will be disqualified.
+Participants arriving at the finish after course closure will be disqualified.

-The following cutoffs are enforced for all participants.
+The following aid station cutoffs are enforced for all participants.

 <!-- - Aid station 0 (Bulbjerg): 09:00  -->
 <!-- - Aid station 1 (Vigsø): 12:00 -->